The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

 \subsection{The Tsetlin Machine Game for Learning Conjunctive Clauses}

-We here introduce a novel game theoretic learning mechanism that guides the Tsetlin Automata stochastically towards solving the pattern recognition problem from Definition \ref{def:classification_problem}.
-The game is designed to deal with the problem of vanishing signal-to-noise ratio for large Tsetlin Automata teams that contain thousands of Tsetlin Automata.
+We here introduce the game theoretic learning mechanism that guides the Tsetlin Automata towards solving the pattern recognition problem from Definition \ref{def:problem_definition}.
+The game is designed to deal with the problem of vanishing signal-to-noise ratio for learning automata games (cf. Section \ref{sec:vanishing}).